What is meibomianitis?

 - dry eyes

 If you have symptoms of meibomianitis, your doctor will examine your eyes.
 This exam will focus on your eyelids and the front surface of your eyeball.
-Using bright light and magnification, your doctor will be able to view your eyelids to see if your meibomian glands are blocked.
+Using bright light and magnification, your doctor will be able to view your eyelids to see if you have blocked meibomian glands.

 Your doctor may also use a swab to collect a sample of the crust or oil from your eyes.
-This sample will be sent to a lab where it will be tested to see if it contains bacteria.
+Your doctor will send this sample to a lab to be tested for bacteria.

-- To reduce symptoms of meibomianitis, you may be required to clean your eyelids regularly with a warm washcloth.
+If you receive a meibomianitis diagnosis, there are several treatments your doctor may recommend.
+To reduce symptoms of meibomianitis, you may need to clean your eyelids regularly with a warm washcloth.
 In some cases, this treatment may be the only method for controlling symptoms.

-- Depending on the cause of your meibomianitis, your doctor may prescribe antibiotics and/or steroids to treat your condition.
+Depending on the cause of your meibomianitis, your doctor may prescribe antibiotics or steroids to treat your condition.
 Antibiotics may be in the form of eye drops or creams applied directly to your eyelids, or they may be in pill form.
-Steroids may be prescribed to help reduce inflammation.
+Steroids may help reduce inflammation.

-- If you wear contact lenses, you may need to discontinue their use during treatment.
+If you wear contact lenses, you may need to stop using them during treatment.
 If you wear eye makeup, your doctor may recommend that you stop using it during and following treatment.

-- If your meibomianitis is caused by an underlying condition, such as acne or rosacea, your doctor may prescribe medications to treat these disorders.
+If you have an underlying cause, such as acne or rosacea, your doctor may prescribe medications to treat these disorders.

-- A meibomian gland expression procedure may be performed by your doctor.
+Your doctor might also perform a meibomian gland expression procedure.
 It will clear the oil and crust from your meibomian glands.
 Your doctor will massage the eyelids to unblock them.

-In some instances, you will not be able to prevent meibomianitis.
-However, proper hygiene of the eye will help stop bacteria growth.
+In some instances, you won’t be able to prevent meibomianitis.
+However, proper eye hygiene will help stop bacteria growth.
 You should also seek treatment for skin conditions, such as acne or rosacea, which can lead to the disorder.
 Certain foods, including chocolate, may make your symptoms worse.
-If you have been diagnosed with meibomianitis in the past, you may want to avoid these foods.
+If you’ve had meibomianitis in the past, you might want to avoid these foods to help prevent it from happening again.

-If you are diagnosed with meibomianitis, it is important to remember that you will not lose vision as a result of the condition.
-Unfortunately, the symptoms of meibomianitis can be very uncomfortable, requiring you to seek treatment.
+It’s important to remember that you won’t lose vision as a result of the condition.
+Unfortunately, the symptoms of meibomianitis can be uncomfortable and require you to seek treatment.

-While meibomianitis can be cured, patients who develop this condition will often experience recurrence even after successful treatment.
-Treatment can be difficult because results are typically not immediate.
+While meibomianitis is curable, people who develop this condition often get it again even after successful treatment.
+Treatment can be difficult because results aren’t usually immediate.
 Treatment, however, is effective and will reduce your symptoms.